Anna Torv simply isn’t ready to talk about it yet, the loss she experienced as part of Fringe‘s penultimate season finale.

 “It’s interesting because after the first season, which was really rough — you don’t know what to expect, and I felt like a deer in the headlights – I was like, ‘I’ll never do TV again.
 I just couldn’t.’
 But after the second year you start to see all of the good stuff.
 And then after the third season you’re like, ‘Absolutely.’
 And now?Absolutely.”

 This entry was posted on Thursday, May 31st, 2012 at 5:34 pm and is filed under Fringe, Interview, News, TV.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 Anna as Olivia Dunham